ucphhpc/docker-ssh-mount-dummy/README.rst

     $ make up

-This will launch the image with the environment specifications defined in the .env file and the specified mounted volumes.
+This will launch the configuration specified in the ``docker-compose.yml`` file with the environment specifications defined in the ``.env`` file and the specified mounted volumes.

 In turn, the launched image can be stopped by executing the ``make down`` target::